I would like to

 As with any procedure that requires anaesthetic it is important not to bite or chew until the numbing effects have worn off completely.
 This ensures that no damage occurs while the patient is unable to feel their soft tissue.
 Also, to avoid bleeding, refrain from rinsing or spitting on the day of the procedure.
 Clean your teeth as normal, but do not brush the biopsied region for 5 days.
 Use salt water mouth-rinses twice a day for 5 days.

 At Pearl dental clinic, the biopsy results are usually available in 1-2 weeks.

 Pearl Dental Clinic is open 7 days a week from 9am-10pm.
-You can book an appointment by calling us on 0208 547 9997 or emailing us or by booking an appointment online (24 hours).
+You can book an appointment by calling us on 0208 547 9997 or by emailing us or book an appointment online (available 24 hours/day).

 You can apply online now for 0% dental finance by clicking here

 New & existing patients can book appointments online, 24 hours a day

 Contact us today, we are open from 9am to 10pm everyday